-Clause 40 The company may invest in investment units of each mutual fund in the proportion not exceeding 5 percent of the company's investment assets, except for investment units of property funds, trust certificates of REITs and investment units of infrastructure funds incorporated in Thailand, in which case the investment proportion shall not exceed 10 percent of the company's investment assets per fund or trust.
+Clause 40 The company may invest in investment units of each mutual fund in the proportion not exceeding 5 percent of the company's investment assets, except for investment units of property funds, trust certificates of REITs and investment units of infrastructure funds established in Thailand, in which case the investment proportion shall not exceed 10 percent of the company's investment assets per fund or trust.

-Clause 41 The company may provide lending, vehicle hire-purchasing, avaling bills and issuing letters of guarantee as performance bond for projects to any particular person, the total investment limit shall not exceeding 5 percent of the company's investment assets, except for policy loans and staff loans.
+Clause 41 The company may provide lending, car hire-purchasing, and issuing letters of guarantee as performance bond for projects to any particular person, the total investment limit shall not exceeding 5 percent of the company's capital assets, except for staff loans.